Understanding 5/21 as a Percentage: A full breakdown

 Explanation of the Mathematical Principles

 The conversion from a fraction to a percentage is based on the fundamental relationship between fractions and the concept of a whole represented by 100%.
-A percentage is simply a fraction with a denominator of 100.
+Now, a percentage is simply a fraction with a denominator of 100.
 By dividing the numerator by the denominator and then multiplying by 100, we effectively scale the fraction to express it as a part of 100, thereby obtaining the percentage.

 Frequently Asked Questions (FAQ)